-Six was not the lucky number for the creators of “Waco”.
+Six was not the lucky number for the creators of Waco (2018).

-I’m not saying hat it’s wrong.
 I personally believe that the fault was on both sides.
-Still, the responsibility of the show is to allow its viewers to think independently, especially in cases so genuinely socially flammable like this one.
+And the responsibility of the show should be to allow its viewers to think independently, especially in cases so genuinely debatable like this one.

 “We project the strength, and they need to believe in it” – these are the words spoken in the final episode of the series by the head of the paramilitary operation at Waco.
 The blood-curdling tragedy that took place there – depicted in the series – needed a portrayal, which would pay tribute to the victims.
 Although there was too much bumps on the road to give it a five-star review, the series managed to transmit the reality of the events.
 It portrayed the drama of people, who died like martyrs, but also the recklessness of the higher orders.

 I just wish that this tribute was more complex, because every story depends on the point of view.
 Here, this point was given little space for discussion.